 Recommendation Reference (Principle Number reference) Departure from Recommendation Explanation for Departure 2.2 & 2.3 The Chairman is an Executive Director and has a substantial associated shareholding in the Company and therefore does not meet the test of independence.
 The Board considers that the Chairman is capable of acting independently and is sufficiently experienced to fulfil that role.
 2.4 No separate Nomination Committee currently exists.
 As a small Company, it is considered more practical for the Board as a whole to take on the responsibility for new Director nomination ideas.
 2.5 and 2.6 There has been no formal disclosure of the process for performance evaluation of the Board, committees, individual Directors and key Executives.
-There is no separate section on the Company website currently devoted to Corporate Governance.
-Given the size of the Company and the involvement of all four Directors a policy has not been required to date.
+There is no separate section on the Company website currently devoted to Given the size of the Company and the involvement of all four Directors a policy has not been required to date.
 The Directors continually monitor and discuss performance.
+Corporate Governance.
 3.1 No formal code of conduct has been established as to practices necessary to maintain confidence in the Company integrity or as to reporting and investigating unethical practices.
 Similarly, There has been no disclosure of the code of conduct to deal with compliance for legal or other obligations to legitimate stakeholders.
 It is not considered that a code of conduct or reporting guide is yet necessary.
-The principles are followed.
 The business practices adopted by the Board recognise that proper compliance with legal and other obligations is mandatory for all Directors and the Company as a whole.
-3.2 and 3.3 No formal policy exists for work place personnel diversity, which includes gender diversity.
-It is not considered that a formal diversity policy is required, given the small size of the Company and its work force.
-The principles are followed to the extent that the appropriate skill, experience, aptitude and competence are the key criteria for personnel selection.
-The practices adopted by the Board recognise that proper compliance with legal and other obligations is mandatory for the Company as a whole.